ShrutiThakur1729/Cosmic-Data-Fusion/README.md

 These limitations slow research, reduce collaboration, and make space science less accessible to students and early-stage researchers.

+// To test the live demo, you can even use the provided sample dataset (sample_catalog.csv or even your own dataset).

 ---

 # 💡 Our Solution